 Genesis 1:20-23 - “... then God said….let the skies be filled with birds of every kind…..so God created the sea creatures and every sort of bird…and let the birds multiply…and the evening passed and the morning came….”

-To send flowers in memory of Horace Cameron, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Horace Cameron, please visit our Heartfelt Sympathies Store.

 Born to Mr. Evans Cameron (deceased) and Ms. Eleanor Rashford (deceased), Horace “Birdman” Cameron entered this life on August 22, 1960.
 Horace spent his early years in Charlestown, Portland, where his grandmother Ms. Ula Bean (deceased), nurtured, cared and guided him.
 In 1976, following several years at Kildare High School, Horace made the decision to join his mother, in Kingston, where he attended Pembroke Hall High School; however, eventually, completing his formal education at Kingsway High School.